Islandora/documentation/docs/concepts/derivatives.md

 They can also be configured to run automatically on media save thanks to Islandora's additions to the Drupal [Contexts] module.

-## Derivative actions will replace existing files
+!!! warning "Derivative actions will replace existing files"
     If a derivative action runs but the target derivative (as identified by its taxonomy term) already exists, the new file will replace the old file (leaving the rest of the Media intact).

 ## Derivatives have Types